It is one thing to learn about Christmas traditions around the world and another entirely to experience them for yourself.

-The obvious place to first check out for the ultimate Christmas feel is the Christkindlmarkt, located by the Salzburg Cathedral and the old residency.
+The obvious place to first check out for the ultimate Christmas feel in Salzburg is the Christkindlmarkt, near the cathedral and the old residency.

-What makes this Christmas markets unique is that all its 97 stalls offer local hand-made products, from handcrafted carved items over to delicious sweets and delicate Christmas decoration.
+What makes these Salzburg Christmas markets unique is that all the 97 stalls offer local hand-made products, from handcrafted carved items over to delicious sweets and delicate Christmas decoration.

 Besides the famous Christkindlmarkt, there is also the Hellbrunner Christkindlmarkt.
 Starting this year, there is a small entrance fee of 3€ to be able to walk around the many cute stalls and 13,000 red baubles hanging from the 250 Christmas trees.

-One thing you cannot ignore during Christmas and definitely not on any Christmas market is the food.
+Another thing you cannot ignore during an Austrian Christmas is the food (and drink).
 It’s what makes the Austrian Christmas traditions even more special, if you ask me.

-The go-to drink is Glühwein (mulled wine), which can even be had without alcohol.
+The go-to drink is Glühwein (mulled wine), which can even be had without alcohol (Kinderpunsch).
 For a drink that will make you see stars, try the Jagertee (which is basically rum diluted with a little black tea).

 There are several types that copycatted the originals, of which the title is claimed by the Fürst company, which makes each choc ball by hand.
 You gotta try them!